open-xchange/appsuite-middleware/documentation/mail_categories.md

     # General capability to enable/disable mail categories for primary inbox
     #
     # Default is "false"
-    com.openexchange.capability.mail_categories=true
+    com.openexchange.mail.categories=true

     # Switch to show or hide mail categories feature during the first start.
     # Notice that this property only influence the starting value.
-Changing this value will have no effect on users with mail_categories capability set to true.
+Changing this value will have no effect on users with "com.openexchange.mail.categories" set to true.
     #
     # Default is "true"
     com.openexchange.mail.categories.enabled=true